AISciencePlatform/aisp_ros_control_template/README.md

 Example:

-In this example the user is 'ubuntu' and the aisp_ros_control_template folder is in '/home/ubuntu/catkin_ws/src/aisp_ros_control_template'.
+In this example the user is `ubuntu` and the aisp_ros_control_template folder is in `/home/ubuntu/catkin_ws/src/aisp_ros_control_template`.
 Furthermore, the CoppeliaSim scene is on the same computer.

 ```shell
 echo "export VREP_IP=127.0.0.1" >> ~/.bashrc